tsgates/arch-wiki-markdown/wiki/Timidity.md

 If you are using PulseAudio, that may not work.
 You may want to add the following command as an auto start program in your desktop environment.
-Or, if you just want to start timidity in daemon mode once, you can use the following command which will make console output viewable:
+Or, if you just want to start TiMidity++ in daemon mode once, you can use the following command which will make console output viewable:

     $ timidity -iA

+You can also use Systemd/User to write an user TiMidity++ service.
+To do so, write a timidity.service file in /etc/systemd/user/ like that one :

+    /etc/systemd/user/timidity.service

+    [Unit]
+    Description=TiMidity++ Daemon
+    After=sound.target

+    [Service]
+    ExecStart=/usr/bin/timidity -iA -OO &

+    [Install]
+    WantedBy=multi-user.target

+You should then be able to use systemd to start or enable the service as an user.

 Usage
 -----

 > Play files

-There are two ways to use timidity++.
+There are two ways to use TiMidity++.
 Either as MIDI player or as daemon adding MIDI support to ALSA.

 Standalone mode

-You can simply use timidity++ to play MIDI files:
+You can simply use TiMidity++ to play MIDI files:

     $ timidity example.midi

 Add option -in or -ig for a text-based/gtk+ interface.
 E.g. as a Xfce/GNOME user you may want to set MIDI files to open with the custom command timidity -ig.
-There are many other options to timidity; see man timidity or use -h to get help.
+There are many other options to TiMidity++.
+See man timidity or use -h to get help.

 The GTK+ interface offers such features as a playlist, track length